Government Plan 2022-25 Review - Government Plan Review Panel

 - Estimated income and expenditure of the Consolidated Fund

-- Amounts to be internally transferred between States funds
+- Amount to be internally transferred between States funds

 - Any other proposed financing